LongSoft/UEFITool/README.md

 ## Alternatives

 Right now there are some alternatives to UEFITool that you could find useful too:
-* **[Fiano](https://github.com/linuxboot/fiano) by Google.
+* **[Fiano](https://github.com/linuxboot/fiano)** by Google and Facebook.
 Go-based cross-platform open source toolset for modifying UEFI firmware images.
 * **[PhoenixTool](http://forums.mydigitallife.info/threads/13194-Tool-to-Insert-Replace-SLIC-in-Phoenix-Insyde-Dell-EFI-BIOSes)** by [AndyP](http://forums.mydigitallife.info/members/39295-andyp).
 Windows-only freeware GUI application written in C#.
 Used mostly for SLIC-related modifications, but it not limited to this task.
 Requires Microsoft .NET 3.5 to work properly.
 Supports unpacking firmware images from various vendor-specific formats like encrypted HP update files and Dell installers.
 * **[uefi-firmware-parser](https://github.com/theopolis/uefi-firmware-parser)** by [Teddy Reed](https://github.com/theopolis).
 Cross-platform open source console application written in Python.
 Very tinker-friendly due to use of Python.
 Can be used in scripts to automate firmware patching.
 * **[Chipsec](https://github.com/chipsec/chipsec)** by Intel.
 Cross-platform partially open source console application written in Python and C. Can be used to test Intel-based platforms for various security-related misconfigurations, but also has NVRAM parser and other components aimed to firmware modification.